 |National Policy Institute's latest conference event features|

-Robert Taylor, another one of the subjects of Mattias Gardell's
+Robert Taylor, another subject of Gardell's Gods of the Blood

 McNallen’s denial that the conference attendees were sent by the AFA is dismissed by sociologist Jennifer Snook, who writes in American Heathens that Powell’s account was “corroborated by AFA members with close ties to McNallen.”
 Discussing McNallen’s claim that the AFA members were not at the conference on behalf of his organization, she writes, “Heathens with connections to McNallen and those in his inner circle have reported the opposite, citing the presence of the AFA attendees as a deliberate attempt at recruitment.”